-Actress Evan Rachel Wood accuses Marilyn Manson of abuse
+Marilyn Manson denies Evan Rachel Wood’s abuse allegations

 It was not immediately clear whether Wood has gone to authorities with any of her allegations, and a representative did not immediately respond when asked via email whether she had.

 In 2018, Los Angeles County prosecutors declined to file charges against Manson over allegations of assault, battery and sexual assault dating to 2011, saying they were limited by statutes of limitations and a lack of corroboration.
-The accuser in that case was identified only as a social acquaintance of Manson’s.
+The accuser in that case was identified only as a social acquaintance of Manson.

-He strongly denied the allegations through his attorney at the time.
+He denied the allegations through his attorney at the time.

 In 2017, Wood was one of thousands of women who identified themselves as victims of sexual harassment or assault amid the #MeToo movement.